tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/README.md

 The Goblint analyzer comes with extensive documentation (see `analyzer/docs`) or (perhaps more conveniently) the [rendered online version](https://goblint.readthedocs.io/).
 Of particular relevance are:

 - The step-to-step user guide and the instructions for running on larger projects (https://goblint.readthedocs.io/en/latest/user-guide/running/#project-analysis).
-In this way, it is possible to conduct experiments on further programs
+In this way, it is possible to conduct experiments on further programs.
 - The accessible step-by-step tutorial on adding custom analyses to the framework at https://goblint.readthedocs.io/en/latest/developer-guide/firstanalysis/.
 In the interest of a concise file, we opted against inlining this tutorial here.
 - Any newly added analysis will be able to benefit from the update rules provided here.